ganeti/ganeti/man/ganeti-mond.rst

 ``/1/report/all``
 +++++++++++++++++
-A list of the reports of all the data collectors, as described in the section `Format of the report`_.
+A list of the reports of all the data collectors.

-`Status reporting collectors`_ will provide their output in non-verbose format.
+`Status reporting collectors` will provide their output in non-verbose format.
 The verbose format can be requested by adding the parameter ``verbose=1`` to the request.